- Group Tours

 steal kimchi from Korean culture by changing the preparation.
 However, the Japanese recognize Kimchi as a Korean creation, and have adapted the flavors to better suit there tastes

 Japanese kimuchi uses cabbages, salt, bok choy, carrots, scallions or green onions, cucumbers, garlic, dried mild red pepper, peeled and grated ginger, and cayenne.
 The flavor is similar to Korean Kimchi, but a Kimchi purist could probably tell the difference with little difficulty.
+Care to test your taste buds?
+Ask your tour guide where you can get Japanese kimuchi during your vacation with Japan Deluxe Tours and see if you can notice the difference.

 Instant noodles are a popular snack/quick meal in Japan that requires relatively little effort to prepare.